-Durango has been on our list of places to see for as long as we’ve been traveling.
-Tucked in southwestern Colorado near “Four Corners” where Arizona, Utah, Colorado, and New Mexico all meet, it’s not really on the way to anywhere.
-Which explains why it’s taken us a while to get here.
-Turns out, it’s a good thing Durango is a little off the beaten path … that’s what gives the town it’s character.
+Tucked in southwestern Colorado near “Four Corners” where Arizona, Utah, Colorado, and New Mexico all meet, Durango’s not really on the way to anywhere.
+And that’s a good thing.
+It’s what gives the town it’s character!

 Animas River Trail